-Most Common Remote Work Security Risks in 2021
+Most Common Remote Work Security Risks

 Remote work has become a highly popular and common practice around the world, especially now as companies allow a significant part of their employees to remain remote.
 However, while this practice increases flexibility, improves productivity, and enhances work-life balance, there’s a downside to it – remote work security risks.

 In this new remote-working landscape created by the COVID-19 pandemic, cybersecurity became an even greater concern for businesses everywhere.

 The necessity of more rigorous and powerful cybersecurity to protect employees working remotely means that organizations should start looking toward more advanced approaches, such as investing in a zero-trust model and identity-centric services, to provide a stronger approach to these frequent attacks.

 Remote Work Security Risks for Employees